On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Dual Dynamic Programming Algorithm

 Algorithm~\ref{alg:ConsecutiveDualDP} is proved to terminate with an \(\epsilon\)-optimal solution in finitely many iterations~\cite{zhang2020distributionally}.
 We include the theorem here for completeness. \begin{theorem} Suppose that all the state spaces \(\calX_t\) have the dimensions bounded by \(d\) and diameters by \(D\), and let \(M\coloneqq\max\{M_t:t=1,\dots,T-1\}\).
 If for each stage \(t\in\calT\), the local cost functions are strictly positive \(f_t(x_{t-1},x_t;\xi_t)\ge C\) for all feasible solutions \(x_t\in\calX_t\), uncertainties \(\xi_t\in\Xi_t\) and some constant \(C>0\), then the total number of noninitial stage subproblem oracle evaluations before achieving an \(\alpha\)-relative optimal solution \(x_1^*\) for Algorithm~\ref{alg:ConsecutiveDualDP} is bounded by

 \end{theorem}

 We remark that the DDP algorithm can also be executed in a nonconsecutive way with a similar complexity bound.
 However, since we need to run the algorithm for a fixed number of iterations to compare different models, we restrict our attention to the consecutive version here.
+Moreover, we can execute the DDP algorithm even with \(M_t=+\infty\), with the risk that it may not converge in finite time.
 Any interested reader is referred to~\cite{zhang2020distributionally} for more detailed discussion.

-In Section~\ref{sec:Algorithm:RecursiveApproximation}, we have seen how SSSO could be implemented if the worst-case probability measure exists in~\eqref{eq:MDRO-SimplifiedCostToGo} and can be found.
-However, it is well known that the worst-case probability measure may not exist (see e.g.,~\cite[Example 2]{esfahani2018data}).
-Moreover, the integration with respect to some worst-case probability measure could also be numerically challenging.
-Therefore, we next provide two possible SSSO implementation methods directly using the recursion~\eqref{eq:MDRO-FiniteDimensionalRecursion}.